piyusha2001/ml-algorithms-from-scratch/README.md

 # ML Algorithms from Scratch 🧠✨

 This repository contains implementations of core Machine Learning algorithms written from scratch using only Python, NumPy, and pandas.
-The goal is to build a deeper understanding of how these algorithms work under the hood—without relying on external ML libraries like scikit-learn.
+The goal is to build a deeper understanding of how these algorithms work under the hood without relying on external ML libraries like scikit-learn.

 ## 📌 What’s Inside